beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_precision_recall_51_classes}}
-    \caption[short caption todo]{Left: precision and recall for all model types trained on the full 51 classes.
-Right: The $F_1$-scores for the same models, shown side-by-side for easier comparison.}
+    \caption[51-class precision and recall for all models]{Left: precision and recall for all model types trained on the full 51 classes.
+Right: The
+    $F_1$-scores for the same models, shown side-by-side for easier comparison.}
     \label{fig:05_precision_recall_51_classes}
 \end{figure}
 <!-- prettier-ignore-end -->